vivek-gurumoorthy/bikesharing/README.md

 | Top Starting Locations  | Top Finishing Locations|
 | ------------- | ------------- |
 | <img width="1005" alt="Screen Shot 2022-10-20 at 9 55 21 AM" src="https://user-images.githubusercontent.com/108832056/196968482-a000b057-dc21-4514-a71e-13236e88c85d.png"> | <img width="821" alt="Screen Shot 2022-10-20 at 9 55 55 AM" src="https://user-images.githubusercontent.com/108832056/196968634-b7e65857-e7c3-49ee-be06-6d7dd35a42b4.png">
+This demonstrates where riders typically most commonly start and end their rides.
+In this visual it is clear that the most commmon starting places and the most common finishing places are generally in the same area.
+This area could perhaps be a space of more dense population.
+Knowing the most common location where riders typically start and end may enable Citibike to devote more of its resources to these particular areas for bike maintenance.

 ### Bike Utilization
 <img width="988" alt="Screen Shot 2022-10-20 at 9 57 46 AM" src="https://user-images.githubusercontent.com/108832056/196969061-4038cfe6-1ab3-4133-a702-0749f9c29681.png">